ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-5-searching.rst

    How many times would the loop in the binary search run for an array  int[] arr = {2, 10, 23, 31, 55, 86} with binarySearch(arr,55)?

 .. mchoice:: qbs_4
-   :answer_a: 15 times
+   :answer_a: approximately 15 times
-   :answer_b: 9 times
+   :answer_b: approximately 9 times
    :answer_c: 500 times
    :answer_d: 2 times
    :correct: b